Alison Kelly gives us a peek into her rarified world, and how we can get there.

 Advice on breaking in: Shadow someone and don’t give up

 Kelly: It's all about persistence.
-You have to have your eyes on the dream and trying to get there.
+You have to have your eyes on the dream and keep trying to get there.
 It's great if you can shadow someone or otherwise work on sets.
-I learned so much as a camera assistant in New York because I got to work with these DPs that were really big-budget pictures and TV shows, and I learned stuff that I would never have learned in the indie world.
+I learned so much as a camera assistant in New York because I got to work with DPs that were at the top of their game, and I learned stuff that I never would have learned in the indie world.
 But then you also learn really important lessons in the indie world about being resourceful, working on the fly, and keeping an optimistic attitude about how to keep going.
-I think that the best advice I've ever gotten is just to trust your gut, and try to pick people to work with that you like and that respect.
+I think that the best advice I've ever gotten is just to trust your gut, and try to pick people to work with that you like and that respect you.
 Then you can create an environment that you're happy working in, and hopefully, the opportunity finds you.

 Thank you, Alison!